sfrenk/seq_utilities/README.md

 Basic script for differential gene expression analysis with DESeq2

+## trim_and_filter.sh

+Trims reads with trim_galore then converts reads to raw format with an optional filtering step

 ## a_trimmer

 Remove 3' A nucleotides from raw format reads (required for some small RNA libraries)